stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

 20. The value of the cookie timeout attribute in the LotusConnections-config.xml file must be smaller than the values of the timeout and inactive-timeout attributes in the webseald-server-name.conf file.
 Check these values in the \[session\] stanza of the webseald-server-name.conf file and edit them if necessary.

+    !!! note
-    **Note:** The values of the timeout parameters in the Security Access Manager configuration file are given in seconds but the CookieTimeout value in the LotusConnections-config.xml file is given in minutes.
+    The values of the timeout parameters in the Security Access Manager configuration file are given in seconds but the CookieTimeout value in the LotusConnections-config.xml file is given in minutes.

     Use the following example as a guide: